What Is a Good Calcium Score? Complete Guide by Age and Gender

 The Quick Answer

-But those are just the absolute categories.
-What really matters is how your score compares to others of your same age, sex, and ethnicity.
+But the raw number only tells half the story.
+What really matters is how your score stacks up against other people your age, sex, and ethnicity.

 Check Your Score Against MESA Data